What's in a name? Canada’s favourite terms of endearment

 That said, if the apple of your eye is female, then she might prefer to be called Sweetheart: the survey revealed that this is the favourite pet name of Canadian women, closely followed by Babe, then Honey.
 Beautiful and Love round out the women's top five.

-Men's top five terms of endearment are quite similar: they voted Honey as their nickname of choice, followed by Handsome, Babe, Sweetheart, and, lastly, Sexy.
+Men's top five cute nicknames are quite similar: they voted Honey as their top term of endearment, followed by Handsome, Babe, Sweetheart, and, lastly, Sexy.

 Step back, Snookums: Canada’s most hated nicknames